 A solution with sales techniques that eliminate objections before they happen, and removes outdated tactics that create objections.

-Register your team now for our next live, online instructor-led workshops series by Michael Pedone and they will learn:
+Register your team now for our next online sales training program by Michael Pedone and they will learn:

 - How to Warm Up and Close Cold Leads

 - Eliminate “No, Thanks”, “Not Interested” & “We’re All Set” Responses